-Marie-Claude Chappuis studied opera at the Conservatoire of her native town, Freiburg, and then at the Mozarteum in Salzburg.
-After a stint with the Innsbruck Opera (under the direction of Brigitte Fassbaender), she has performed on the most prestigious stages around the world.
+Marie-Claude Chappuis began her lyrical art studies at the Conservatory of her native town, Fribourg, then at the Mozarteum in Salzburg.
+She performed on the most prestigious stages after a stint with the Innsbruck Opera.

-Her rich discography includes the St Matthew Passion conducted by Riccardo Chailly (Decca), La Clemenza di Tito (Annio) with René Jacobs (Harmonia Mundi), Idomeneo (Idamante) with Nikolaus Harnoncourt (DVD), Telemann's Brockes-Passion and Mozart's Requiem with René Jacobs (Harmonia Mundi, 2017), Beethoven's Ninth Symphony with Giovanni Antonini (Sony, 2018) as well as a solo album with the lutenist Luca Pianca (Sous l'empire d'Amour, Deutsche Harmonia Mundi, 2017) and an album of Swiss folk songs (Au coeur des Alpes, Sony Classical, 2018)
+Her rich discography includes St Matthew Passion with Chailly (Decca), Annio (La Clemenza di Tito), Telemann's Brockes-Passion and Mozart's Requiem with Jacobs (Harmonia Mundi), Idomeneo with Harnoncourt (DVD), Beethoven's Ninth Symphony with Antonini (Sony Classical) as well as a solo album with the lutenist Luca Pianca (Sous l'empire d'Amour, Harmonia Mundi) and an album devoted to Swiss folk songs (Au coeur des Alpes, Sony Classical)